dmachard/go-dnscollector/doc/loggers.md

 - `session-info`: (map) Any "session" or server information for Scalyr. e.g. 'region', 'serverHost'.
 If 'serverHost' is not included, it is set using the hostname.
 - `attrs`: (map) Any extra attributes that should be added to the log's fields.

+The client can send the data in 3 formats: text (using `text-format`), json (by including the whole DNS message in the `message` field), or flat-json.
+The first two formats (text, json) require setting the `parser` option and needs a corresponding parser defined in the Scalyr backend.
+As Scalyr's JSON parsers (like 'dottedJSON') will not expand nested JSON and require one or more 'rewrite' statements, the Scalyr client supports a `flat-json` mode.

 Defaults:
 ```yaml
 scalyrclient: